KIDS Plus IIS

 How do I get access to KIDS Plus IIS?

-If you are a provider that would like access to KIDS Plus IIS, please complete our Confidentiality and Security Agreement.
+If you are a provider that would like access to KIDS Plus IIS, please complete our Confidentiality Agreement.
 KIDS Plus IIS staff will evaluate your request and will contact you, if there are any questions.

 What type of equipment do I need to access KIDS Plus IIS?